4. Experimental Construction of TTT and Phase Diagrams

 |The principle is clear.
 You measure dimensional changes of your sample as a function of temperature.
 Usually you use an elongated sample like a rod, and you measure only its change in length.|

-that except to mention that with optical methods or with piezoelectric sensors
+go into that except to mention that with optical methods or with piezoelectric sensors you

-you can measure length changes as small as nanometers.
-So, if you did acquire a
+can measure length changes as small as nanometers.
+So, if you did acquire a (not so cheap)

 Here is what you can expect for pure iron and a perfect sample for slow heating / cooling rates:

 As the temperature increases, the length of the specimen increases smoothly due to thermal

 expansion.
 At the a ® g transformation temperature of 911 o

 C (500 oF), however, the specimen gets suddenly shorter.
 This mirrors the change

 to the more closely packed fcc lattice.
 Further temperature increase produces again a length